Search

 Is kava safe?

-There’s a lot of debate about the safety of drinking kava.
+There’s a lot of debate about the safety of drinking kava nectar.
 Much of the debate comes from myths and misunderstandings about kava’s effects.
 But when you look at the research and cultural history, kava is safe to drink.

 There are topics in particular that have raised eyebrows about kava’s impact on its users.
-The first is the question of whether kava liver damage and the second is if kava is addictive.
+The first is the question of whether kava causes liver damage, and the second is if kava is addictive.

-Despite the long spread myth that kava causes liver damage, a report published by the World Health Organization did an in depth dive into the subject.
-It concluded that kava is safe and the root itself wasn’t the cause of the liver damage being reported.
-Kava has been around for centuries, and there have been no reports of liver issues in any of the pacific islands where kava comes from.
+Despite the long-held myth that kava causes liver damage, a report published by the World Health Organization conducted an in-depth investigation.
+It concluded that kava is safe and that the root itself wasn’t the cause of the reported liver damage.
+Kava has been around for centuries, and there have been no reports of liver issues in any of the Pacific islands from where it comes.

 There is a huge misunderstanding that kava is addictive.
-Many of the stories around this date back to colonial times when non-natives arrived at the islands and saw the strength of kava culture and didn’t understand it.
-Add the fact that it was often being used with other things, like alcohol and it’s not surprising people were confused.
+Many of the stories around this date back to colonial times when non-natives arrived at the islands and saw the strength of kava culture but didn’t understand it.
+Add the fact that it was often being used with other things, like alcohol, and it’s not surprising people were confused.

 Some side effects of using kava have been reported.
 Although, many of those are connected to the strain of kava being used.
 For instance, wild kava known as Tudei kava, is known to contain certain kavalactones that give you nausea, headache and diarrhea and can last up to two days.
 For this reason, it is not recommended that Tudei kavas be used recreationally. are known in the kava world to be undesirable to use.